Call Center Employee (Retail)

 How much do overseas call center reps get paid, and do you think it's just a matter of time before all U.S. companies move their customer support overseas?

-Asked by Beisbol about 9 years ago
+Asked by Beisbol almost 10 years ago

 I don't think any intelligent company should move their service completely overseas.
 I see the benefits and think they do have some purpose.
 But to completely move services overseas would be bad for the economy and very bad PR.
 Companies do everything they can to avoid the press finding out when they send jobs overseas, its bad for business.